nVarap/blog/_pages/unit2Vocab.md

 Binary Search: An algorithm to search methodically for an item in a sorted list

 Algorithms: Steps in order repeated or run through to accomplish a task

+Problem: description of a task that may or may not be able to be solved through the use of an algorithm Decision problem: A problem with a binary answer
+Algorithm: A series of ways to solve a problem.
+Process or a set of rules
+  - 1, 2, 3, and 4 step
+  - 1: Linear
+  - 2: Exponential
+  - 3: Square
+  - 4: Factorial
+Superpolynomial: Offers an incredibly small amount of data incredibly large amounts of time.